halotron/ZGenCodeGenerator/ZGenCodeGenerator/docs/README.md

 # ZGen Code Generator

-This is a simple template source generator for dotnet.
-A dotnet tool.
+This is a simple template source generator for dotnet that is installed as a CLI dotnet tool.

 The templates can be part of a source tree or be kept in a directory outside the source.
 The templates are stored in a directory called `.zgentemplates`.